lenderpanel

 Recently asked questions about conveyancing in Lee

-After months of negotiations we are unable to agree with our landlord on how much the lease extension should cost for our flat in Lee.
+Following months of negotiations we simply can't agree with our landlord on how much the lease extension should cost for our flat in Lee.
 Does the Leasehold Valuation Tribunal have jurisdiction to calculate the appropriate figures?

 Last updated